-I need to share this incredibly delicious Instant Pot Autumn Apple Pork Chops recipe with you!
+Instant Pot Autumn Apple Pork Chops are incredibly delicious!
 These pressure cooker pork chops are rich and warm tasting with a hint of cinnamon and nutmeg in an incredible apple gravy.
 My family’s absolute favorite pork chop recipe!

 Originally published on Oct 19, 2017